-Lead medical personnel (emergency trained) on site: ,
+Lead medical personnel (emergency trained) on site: Rob Graham, EMT

-Experience in sporting events (Marathon, Triathlon, Open water swim, etc.):
+Experience in sporting events (Marathon, Triathlon, Open water swim, etc.): Yes

 Will medical personnel be located on the course?
+Yes

 The number of medical personnel will be dependent on the course layout, number of swimmers in the water,

 expected conditions, etc. How many medical personnel do you plan to have on site?
+More than 7

+There will be more than 7 City of Santa Barbara Lifeguards on the course.

+AMBULANCE/EMERGENCY TRANSPORTATION: An aid car will not be on site.
+A City of Santa Barbara Fire Station is located 0.5 miles away from the beach.
+Santa Barbara City Fire Department Station 2, 819 Cacique Street Santa Barbara, CA 93101 805-965-5254.
+The Santa Barbara Lifeguard staff is responsible for contacting an aid car and calling 911.

+MEDICAL FACILITIES: Nearest emergency care hospital: Cottage Hospital.
+400 West Pueblo Street.
+Santa Barbara, CA 93105 805-682-7111.
+4 miles and 7 minutes travel time.